rahidmondal/pgm-ext/README.md

 # SecOne PGM Extension

 *SecOne PGM Extension* is a simple, user-friendly Chrome extension that serves as a basic password manager.
-It helps users generate strong passwords, check the strength of existing passwords, and securely store their passwords in a vault.
-The extension features an intuitive interface with easy navigation between its core functionalities.
+It helps users generate strong passwords, check the strength of existing passwords.

 ## Features

 - Generate Passwords: Create strong and secure passwords using customizable options.
 - Check Strength: Analyze the strength of your passwords to ensure they are secure.
-- Password Vault: Store and retrieve passwords securely for convenient access.

 ## Installation
 1. Download and extract the source code or clone the repository to your local machine.